dlta-reading/dlta-reading.github.io/index.md

 Hi!

 Welcome to our reading group.
 Please join us this summer to understand and learn about deep learning from a researcher's point of view.
-We will be doing book readings, paper readings, code demos, guest lectures and more importantly, discussing and updating the latest research from deep-learning community.
+We will mainly be doing book readings and will occasionally have guest lectures.
+We will also be updating ourselves with the latest research from the deep-learning community.

-We are first planning to finish the book by Ian Goodfellow, [deeplearningbook](http://www.deeplearningbook.org/) and cover widely used deep learning architectures in June and then move to [Matrix Computation book](http://web.mit.edu/ehliu/Public/sclark/Golub%20G.H.,%20Van%20Loan%20C.F.-%20Matrix%20Computations.pdf) in mid July.
+We are first planning to finish the book by Ian Goodfellow, [deeplearningbook](http://www.deeplearningbook.org/) and and then move to [Matrix Computation book](http://web.mit.edu/ehliu/Public/sclark/Golub%20G.H.,%20Van%20Loan%20C.F.-%20Matrix%20Computations.pdf) in August.

-Please find the dicussion forum [here](https://groups.google.com/d/forum/dlta-reading).
+We alternate our discussions between Slack and the google [forums](https://groups.google.com/d/forum/dlta-reading).

 **All are welcome**

 ### Time and Location

-We will be meeting **Tuesdays** and **Fridays** from **4:30 pm** to **5:30 pm** in **MSC Conference room 4th floor**.
+We meet **Tuesdays** and **Fridays** from **4:30 pm** to **5:30 pm** in **MSC Conference room 4th floor**.

 ### Schedule